A stable and causal model of magnetohydrodynamics: Discussion

 It would also be of value to prove stability and causality at the nonlinear level and couple it to dynamical gravity as in \cite{Bemfica:2017wps, Bemfica:2020zjp, Hoult:2020eho}.
 We have not performed this study but previous cases suggest that the same constraints found at the linear level are sufficient for enforcing causality and stability at the nonlinear level.

-An interesting open question is to understand whether choices of frame (and the additional transport coefficients necessary for causality and stability) in the context of MHD can be derived from some microscopic theory, perhaps along the lines of \cite{Hoult:2021gnb}.
+An interesting open question is to understand whether choices of frame (and the additional transport coefficients necessary for causality and stability) in the context of MHD can be derived from some microscopic theory, perhaps along the lines of \cite{Bemfica:2017wps, Hoult:2021gnb}.
+Kinetic theory has already been used to derive other formulations of MHD \cite{Denicol:2018rbw}.

-As a concluding note, we envision that this study could give rise to many applications, including understanding the mode spectra of rotating magnetised stars \cite{Armas:2018atq}, numerical studies similar comparing first and second order models \cite{Pandya:2021ief} as well as numerical simulations of the large scale structure of spacetime, and their imprint into primordial gravitational waves \cite{Brandenburg:2021aln}.
+As a concluding note, we envision that this study could give rise to many applications, including understanding the mode spectra of rotating magnetised stars \cite{Armas:2018atq}, numerical studies comparing first and second order models \cite{Pandya:2021ief} as well as numerical simulations of the large scale structure of spacetime, and their imprint into primordial gravitational waves \cite{Brandenburg:2021aln}.